To make the most of this tutorial, sign up for Serverless Framework’s dashboard account for free:

 NOTE: Serverless Framework Pro has a generous free tier so you don't need to worry about not having a paid account just to try this feature out for yourself.

 The last step before we walk through setting up the monorepo deployment is to ensure that we have our connection to our AWS account all squared away, especially if you have a brand new dashboard account.
-This is done by going to profiles on the top menu, selecting the profile we will be using and making sure an AWS account is connected.
+Here is a 2 minute video that shows you how to easily and quickly connect to AWS using Providers.

 With that out of the way, lets get cracking!